-1. Characteristics
+Characteristics

-If abnormal stop occurs due to compressor startup failure or overcurrent output when using inverter unit, it is difficult to judge whether it is caused by the compressor failure or other failure (control PCB, power transistor, etc.).
-The inverter analyzer makes it possible to judge the cause of trouble easily and securely.
-(Connect this analyzer as a quasi-compressor instead of compressor and check the output of inverter)
+If abnormal stop occurs due to compressor startup failure or overcurrent output when using inverter unit, it is difficult to judge whether it is caused by the compressor failure or other failure (control PCB, power module, etc.).
+The inverter checker makes it possible to judge the cause of trouble easily and securely.
+(Connect this checker as a quasi-compressor instead of compressor and check the output of inverter)

-2. Operation Method
+Operation Method

+Step 1

-1) Be sure to turn the power off.
+Be sure to turn the power off.

+Step 2

-2) Install the inverter analyzer instead of a compressor.
+Install the inverter checker instead of a compressor.

-Note: Make sure the charged voltage of the built-in smoothing electrolytic capacitor drops to 10 VDC or below before carrying out the service work.
+Make sure the charged voltage of the built-in smoothing electrolytic capacitor drops to 10 VDC or below before carrying out the service work.

-Reference
+Reference:

-If the connector terminal of compressor is not a FASTON terminal (difficult to remove the wire on the terminal), it is possible to connect a wire available on site to the unit from output side of PCB.
-(Do not connect it to the compressor at the same time, otherwise it may result in incorrect detection.)
+If the terminals of the compressor are not FASTON terminals (difficult to remove the wire on the terminals), it is possible to connect wires available on site to the outdoor unit from output side of PCB.
+(Do not connect them to the compressor at the same time, otherwise it may result in incorrect detection.)